-We want to help you reach your law firm marketing goals, so we created this guide that will give you a broad overview of valuable marketing channels and consumer touch points, offer some marketing tips for lawyers, and help you figure out which of your efforts has the most significant impact on your organizational goals and your bottom line.
+We want to help you reach your law firm marketing goals, so we created this guide that will give you a broad overview of valuable marketing channels and consumer touch points, offer some attorney marketing tips, and help you figure out which of your efforts has the most significant impact on your organizational goals and your bottom line.

-If you have any questions about the material in this guide or would like to offer up your own expertise, please feel free to do so in the comments section or reach out to us directly.
+If you have any questions about the material in this guide or would like to offer up your own law firm marketing ideas, please feel free to do so in the comments section or reach out to us directly.

 Ways to reach potential clients (Marketing Channels)